larsbrinkhoff/its-presentation/PITCHME.md

 ### A New Hope

 - ITS running on an emulator 1992
-- Put on Internet 2001, by Lysator member
+- Put on Internet 2001
 - Public ITS distribution
 - Unix tools for ITS files and networking
-- ITS wiki by Update member
 - Restoration 2016

 <img src="pics/pdp10x.jpg" width="25%">